ga-wdi-lessons/js-jasmine/readme.md

 - [TDD vs. BDD](http://joshldavis.com/2013/05/27/difference-between-tdd-and-bdd/)
 - [TDD & BDD](http://www.joecolantonio.com/2014/07/29/unit-tdd-and-bdd-testing-whats-the-difference/)

+### All Together Now (10/20)

+When it comes to development in teams, both the benefits and the potential pitfalls of testing practices increase.
+Many feel that testing is essential when working on large, complex projects.

+* Take Ember.js for example.
+[If you look at the framework's repo](https://github.com/emberjs/ember.js#how-to-run-unit-tests), it comes packaged with a ton of tests.
+* So many moving parts.
+And so many people contributing to them.
+Can you imagine how crazy this would get without testing?

+Testing is another thing that's a little hard to appreciate through this class because we mostly work alone to make relatively small apps.
+Working together on this project, you're likely to find that you lose whole hours manually testing your app: quitting Node, re-seeding your database, starting Node, opening your app in the browser, clicking through each page.
+Testing eliminates this for you, and makes for a much less stressful week.

+Two common pain points in the wild are creating test coverage for existing code bases and ensuring that test suites are adequately maintained as an application grows in complexity.
+BOTH of these can be avoided by using TDD as a tool for
+***planning***.

 # In the "real world"...
 (10/120)

 ...at this point we would write one more expectation, then write the code to